-Discover a handful of simple tools to successfully manage and lead your employees while meeting your business goals.
+Discover a handful of simple tools to humanely lead your employees while meeting the business goals.

 Everyone needs a sense of purpose.
 Without it, motivation dies.
 We need to know why we do what we do and whether it agrees with us.
 Shortfalls hinder our dedication, particularly in a workplace.